ToolJet/ToolJet/docs/docs/tooljet-concepts/styling-components.md

 We are now left with changing the **Steps** component at the bottom.
 Let's see how we can set values programmatically for it.

-To customize the color of the Steps component in ToolJet App-Builder, let's navigate to the **Styles** tab and look for the **Color** property.
+To customize the color of the Steps component in ToolJet App-Builder, let's select it, navigate to the **Styles** tab and look for the **Color** property.
 Next to it, we can see an **fx** button — click on it.
 An input field will appear where we can enter custom JavaScript code.
 Enter the below code in the input field:

 ```js
 {{components.steps.currentStepId === 2 ? "#031926" : "#ffffff"}}